Solo Travel in Costa Rica

 If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

-Adventures start from an 5 days Classic Tour to San Jose, Monteverde and La Fortuna, to a 28 day Volcano Adventure including Panama, Guatemala, and Honduras.
+Adventures start from an 5 days Classic Tour to San Jose, Monteverde and La Fortuna, to a 14 day G Adventures Basic Costa Rica tour beginning and ending in San Jose, to a 28 day Volcano Adventure including Panama, Guatemala, and Honduras.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear more costly than G Adventures.
 Get to know the country on a 15 day Classic Costa Rica tour, a 9 day Costa Rica Experience, and many more.